psu-libraries/myaccount/README.md

 # Config gem and environment variables

 You can use either the yml file inheritance structure inherent to the config gem, or you can set environment variables.
 See ["Working with Environment Variable"](https://github.com/rubyconfig/config#working-with-environment-variables).

+## Overriding pickup location labels

+Pickup locations for holds placed are manually dictated by Lending and Reserves Services.
+They tell us what they want for the labels and we add them in `settings.yml`.
+This means we can override them as needed too by following the inheritance flow of the `config` gem.
+Note that `Settings.pickup_locations` does _not_ affect the labels used in displaying the "Pickup at" column in the holds tables.
+That is currently not overrideable.